 The Notebook File Structure

-One of the most important features of PieceWorx Writing Studio is
+One of the most important features of PieceWorx Writing Studio (in my opinion) is

 the open file structure which uses common standards.

 The reason this is important--and this may sound unlikely coming from the creator

 of PieceWorx Writing Studio--is that you do not need PieceWorx Writing Studio to

 get access to you content.